codedidit/codedidit/README.md

 - **📈 Startups:** Founder of **Foundair**, an AI-powered startup builder helping founders validate ideas and build solutions.
 - **🧠 Mental Health:** Founder of **Joan's Help**, a nonprofit providing free mental health resources to underprivileged families worldwide.
 - **👨‍💻 Full-Stack Developer:** Crafting seamless solutions for web and app development with a focus on user experience and scalability.
-- **🧩 Prompt Engineer(loose term):** Specializing in developing advanced AI solutions and applications using open source models.
+- **🧩 Engineer:** Specializing in developing advanced AI solutions and applications using open source models.

 ---